Influenza Vaccine Pros, Cons & Natural Treatments

 In our clinic we have found the “Myer’s cocktail” to be a potent treatment to halt cold and flu symptoms.
 This mixture of vitamins and minerals is given by intravenous infusion in about 15 minutes and many patients report almost immediate improvement in symptoms.

-Don’t forget to get plenty of rest, include a diet rich in colorful fruits and veggies, avoid excess sugar and alcohol, and enjoy immune supporting drinks such as green tea.
+Don’t forget to get plenty of rest, include a diet rich in colorful fruits and veggies, avoid excess sugar and alcohol, and enjoy immune supporting drinks such as turmeric or green tea.
 Ethyl alcohol hand gels work well for disinfecting hands.
 At the end of the day, our immune system works best when proper support is already in place so get prepared to stay well!

 Author